 The medical practitioner honestly believes on reasonable grounds that: (1) the abortion is necessary to preserve the woman from serious danger to her life, or to her physical or mental health.
-In reaching a decision the medical practitioner may take into account economic, social or medical matters that may affect the woman's physical or mental health if she continues with the pregnancy and that may arise at any time during the pregnancy or later; and (2) the risk of having the abortion is proportionate to the risk faced by the woman if the pregnancy is not terminated.
+In reaching a decision the medical practitioner may take into account economic, social or medical matters that

-- 1 The existing law is described in Chapter 2. - 2 The commission has recommended that it be an offence for a person who is not a medical practitioner to perform an abortion in any circumstances: see Chapter 8. - 3 The law of consent to medical treatment is considered in Chapter 2. - 4 The Menhennitt rules are discussed in Chapter 2.
+- 1 The existing law is described in Chapter 2. - 2 The commission has recommended that it be an offence for a person who is not a medical practitioner to perform an abortion in any circumstances: see Chapter 8. - The law of consent to medical treatment is considered in Chapter 2. - 4 The Menhennitt rules are discussed in Chapter 2.

 The second option describes a range of matters which may have an impact upon a woman's physical or mental health if the pregnancy is not terminated and which may be taken into account by a medical practitioner when determining whether an abortion is necessary because of the risk of harm to the woman.
-This option is a restatement of the law of abortion that has developed over time through case law in NSW.
+This option is a restatement of the law of abortion that has developed over time through case law in NSW.5